-- 1. The students should gain the knowledge aboutreal number systems, sets and metric space. - 2.
-The students should gain the knowledge about elements of points set topology.
+1. The students should gain the knowledge aboutreal number systems, sets and metric space.

+2. The students should gain the knowledge about elements of points set topology.

-CO Number CO Statement Knowledge Level CO 1 Remember the fundamental knowledge in number systems and real number systems K1 CO 2 Understand the notations and terminology in relations and functions to manipulate the problems. К2 CO 3 Demonstrate the different types of points in real number system and manipulate the fundamental theorems. К3 CO 4 Apply the concepts of spaces and manipulate the theorems in metric spaces. К3 CO 5 Abstract thinking of sequences, demonstrate the various sequences and learn basic techniques in continuous functions. К3
+CO Number CO Statement Knowledge Level CO 1 Remember the fundamental knowledge in number systems and real number systems K1 CO 2 Understand the notations and terminology in relations and functions to manipulate the problems. К2 CO 3 Demonstrate the different types of points in real number system and manipulate the fundamental theorems. К3 CO 4 Apply the concepts of spaces and manipulate the the the the the the the the the t К3 CO 5 Abstract thinking of sequences, demonstrate the various sequences and learn basic techniques in continuous functions. К3

 COS/POS PO1 PO2 PO3 PO4 PO5

 CO1 S S М S М

 CO2 М М S S М

 CO3 S S М S М

 CO4 S М S S S

-CO5 М М М S S
+CO5 Μ М М S S